MateuszKolodziejczyk00/Sculptor/README.md

   - ReSTIR GI with Variable Rate Tracing
   - Ray Traced shadows (with VRT) and AO
   - Custom denoisers for diffuse and specular GI (based on Nvidia RELAX) and for shadows and AO (based on AMD FidelityFX Denoiser)
-  - cascaded DDGI used as irradiance cache for secondary bounces
+  - cascaded DDGI used as irradiance cache for volumetrics and secondary bounces
+  - NVidia Sharc integration
 - Volumetrics & Atmosphere
   - Physically based atmosphere
   - Large scale volumetric fog based on froxels (up to 8km) affected by light sources, GI, clouds and atmosphere